olaoruku007/terraform-aws-network-eks-jenkins/README.md

-# How to Build Kubernets Cluster with Jenkins using Terraform and HELM
+# How to Build Kubernetes Cluster with Jenkins using Terraform and HELM

 This module creates a networked environment consisting of two subnets for each Availability Zone, and places AWS services, NAT Gateway and Internet Gateway into the environment.